emmachollet/ArtificialData_Streambugs_SDMs/README.md

 # ArtificialData_Streambugs_SDMs

-This data package provides the data, scripts and plots needed to produce the results of the manuscript *["Are we asking too much from species distribution models?
+This rpository provides the data, scripts and plots needed to produce the results of the manuscript *["Are we asking too much from species distribution models?
 Impact of data limitations on the predictive performance, overfitting and interpretability "](future_link)* (submitted to *Journal of Biogeography*, Dec 2024)

 > *Authors:* Emma Chollet Ramampiandra (ECR), Gaspard Fragnière (GF), Andreas Scheidegger (AS), Nele Schuwirth (NS)
 >